AliDiaa0/WebsiteRunner/README.md

 # WebsiteRunner
-A stupid or very humble website start app that starts any website you want by pasting the URL, works by clicking on OK or pressing the Enter key on the keyboard.
+A stupid or very humble website start app written in C# that starts any website you want by pasting the URL, works by clicking on OK or pressing the Enter key on the keyboard.

+[WINDOWS ONLY, .NET Framework 4.7.2 REQUIRED FOR NOW]